Jubilee Association Board

 Access restricted to members of the Board of Directors only.

-Rhonda Cunningham Holmes, Board Vice President, is the Deputy Director of the Washington Lawyer’s Committee for Civil Rights and Urban Affairs.
+Rhonda Cunningham Holmes, Board Vice President, the former Deputy Director of the Washington Lawyer’s Committee for Civil Rights and Urban Affairs.
 She has worked as a litigator at Morgan, Lewis & Bockius and was a Vice President at Chevy Chase Bank.
 She has a bachelor’s degree from Duke University, an MBA from the University of Rochester, and a law degree from Fordham University School of Law.
-She is a graduate of Leadership Montgomery and is the past Board President of Montgomery Housing Partnership.
+Rhonda is a graduate of Leadership Montgomery, the past Board President of Montgomery Housing Partnership and also serves on the board of directors of the Montgomery Parks Foundation.

 Geoff Flaherty, Board Treasurer has a B.S. in Business Administration from Kutztown University in Pennsylvania.
 He is Vice-President and Chief Financial Officer at the Chevy Chase Land Company.
-Geoff has served on the Board of Directors of Bethlehem House in Washington D.C. and his brother Andrew receives services from Jubilee.
+Geoff has served on the Board of Directors of Bethlehem House in Washington D.C. and is currently on the board of The Greater Bethesda Chamber of Commerce.
+Geoff’s brother Andrew receives services from Jubilee

-Daniel Miller, Board Secretary, Daniel’s commitment to serving persons with disabilities was shaped by his parents’ work in drug and alcohol rehabilitation during the heroin epidemic of the 1960s and ‘70s.
+Daniel Miller, Board Secretary, commitment to serving persons with disabilities was shaped by his parents’ work in drug and alcohol rehabilitation during the heroin epidemic of the 1960s and ‘70s.
 Daniel and his siblings shared in their parents’ subsequent care-giving for disabled and elderly individuals.
-Daniel holds a Ph.D. in molecular biology from Princeton University and works at the Howard Hughes Medical Institute and attends Hyattsville Mennonite Church.
+Daniel holds a Ph.D. in molecular biology from Princeton University, is a Program Director at the National Institutes of Health, and attends Hyattsville Mennonite Church.

 Charles Abell, Board Past President, has an A.B. from Princeton and a J.D. from University of Virginia School of Law.
 He is a partner at Furey, Doolan & Abell LLP and focuses primarily on estates and trusts and corporate advice, particularly for nonprofits.
 He has served on the Boards of Directors of both the Kennedy Institute and Catholic Charities.
 He has an aunt who has a developmental disability.
 Charles is married with three children, and is a member of Blessed Sacrament Catholic Church.